 Marsden, Ernest (1889–1970)

-English-born physicist, the son of a Lancashire cotton mill worker who, as an undergraduate at the University of Manchester, carried out the famous gold-foil experiment with Hans Geiger under the supervision of Ernest Rutherford.
+Ernest Marsden was an English-born physicist, the son of a Lancashire cotton mill worker who, as an undergraduate at the University of Manchester, carried out the famous gold-foil experiment with Hans Geiger under the supervision of Ernest Rutherford.
 The remarkable results of this experiment led to Rutherford proposing a radically new structure for the atom with at its heart a tiny, massive nucleus.
 After serving with distinction in World War I, Marsden moved to New Zealand and became its leading scientist.
 For more details, see Rutherford's experiment and atomic model.

 Related category• PHYSICISTS